-Achievement, Continuity & Enjoyment The Hospital Trusts Great Ormond Street Hospital is a tertiary referral paediatric-only centre: it only accepts patients referred by other consultants from other hospitals all over the UK and indeed the world.
+The Hospital Trusts

+Great Ormond Street Hospital is a tertiary referral paediatric-only centre: it only accepts patients referred by other consultants from other hospitals all over the UK and indeed the world.
 The pupils therefore have a huge range of severe medical and/or psychological conditions and hence special needs, although not always in the normally accepted educational sense.

 University College Hospital is a tertiary and secondary referral (more local) adult and children's hospital.
 There are two floors, where adolescents (T12 floor) and younger children (T11 floor) are treated and taught.

+Premises

-Premises The school premises at GOSH are located in the hospital's Southwood Building and comprise several multi purpose offices, a fully equipped kitchen for staff and an open plan schoolroom adaptable for use by pupils of all keys stages and for staff and governors.
+The school premises at GOSH are located in the hospital's Southwood Building and comprise several multi-purpose offices, a fully equipped kitchen for staff and an open plan schoolroom adaptable for use by pupils of all keys stages and for staff and governors.
 In addition, we have a small, outside patio area for play and teaching on fine days.
 There is an offsite storage room.

 The Activity Centre comprises: a fully equipped kitchen for staff and other users such as Scouts, Youth Group and Radio Lollipop; a Den with multi-media resources and Xbox installations; a multi-purpose play area; a nappy changing facility; one Centre office and one office shared by other groups.

 The two purpose-built schoolrooms at University College Hospital are very well equipped, with one office within each schoolroom area, and are within easy reach of the paediatric wards.
 GOSH and UCH are linked with a Wide Area Network.

 Teaching at GOSH and UH is carried out:

 - in the main schoolroom area, or adjacent Centre, Southwood Building, ground floor (GOSH) - in the purpose built schoolrooms on T11 and T12 (UCH) - at the bedside, in cubicles (GOSH and UCH) - in transplant suites (GOSH) - at The National Hospital for Neurology and Neurosurgery (part of UCLH Trust), by request.

+Governors

-Governors As a Foundation School, the Governors are the employers of all our staff.
+As a Foundation Special School, the Governors are the employers of all our staff.
 Governors play a crucial role in planning the strategic direction of the School's work and in monitoring its effectiveness.
-The Children's Hospital SchoolGOS Hospital for Children NHS Trust, Great Ormond Street, London WC1N 3JHTel +44 (0) 20 7813 8269Email head@gosh.camden.sch.ukwww.gosh.camden.sch.uk

-Achievement, Continuity & Enjoyment Currently, we have thirteen governors comprising the Headteacher, one staff governor, two parent governors, three partnership governors, one Local Authority appointed governor and five co-opted governors including another staff governor.
-The Governors meet once per term for the full Governing Body meeting plus once a term for the sub-committees - Achievement and Curriculum, Pay and Personnel and Finance and Premises.
-In addition, they visit regularly according to our Governors' Visits Policy.
-Staff There are 36 staff across both sites with a range of experience and skills.
+Currently, we have ten governors comprising the Headteacher, one staff governor, two parent governors, three partnership governors, one Local Authority appointed governor and two coopted governors.

+The Governors meet once per term for the full Governing Body meeting plus once a term for the sub-committees - the Achievement and Curriculum Committee and the Resources Committee.
+In addition, governors visit regularly according to our Governors' Visits Policy.

+Staff

+There are about 40 staff across both sites with a range of experience and skills.
 Please find attached a copy of the staffing structure, which we are happy to discuss if you are invited to visit the school for interview.

+Admissions

-The Extended School Year As part of the Extended School Year our Activity Centre is open for 49 weeks of the year.
-Some staff employed in the Activity Centre are contracted to work 52 weeks per annum to ensure we run activities during the school holidays.
-There are occasionally opportunities for teachers and support staff to work in the holidays and then take time off in lieu during the school year.
-Admissions The School operates a system of priorities with long-stay and recurring pupils given the most time and the highest priority.
+The School operates a system of priorities with long-stay and recurring pupils given the most time and the highest priority.
 We may also teach siblings of long-stay patients who are unable to attend their home schools for at least two weeks.

 The Admissions Policy of the Activity Centre includes provision for siblings and day patients.
 Children in a Reception class are taught by us and may, at the discretion of staff, be left unaccompanied.
-In addition, the Activity Centre provides play facilities for accompanied under-fives.
-The staff and the Governing Body regularly review the Admissions Policy alongside the changing demands within the NHS Trusts.
-School Roll The School has 180 planned places for pupils but the actual roll fluctuates daily.
-Each teacher is responsible for: - teaching all school-aged pupils according to our Admissions Policies - ascertaining the special educational needs of pupils on the wards and in the schoolroom according to our Special Educational Needs Policy
+In addition, the Activity Centre provides play facilities for accompanied underfives.

+The staff and the Governing Body regularly review the Admissions Policy alongside the changing demands within the NHS Trusts

+School Roll

+The School's roll fluctuates daily but on average we see around 120 pupils each day.
+Each teacher is responsible for: